streamlink/temp-dependency-builds-DO-NOT-USE/README.md

 DO NOT USE
 ====

-Temporary custom `lxml` wheel build config for `streamlink`'s CI runners.
+Temporary custom Streamlink dependency build configs for the CI test runners.